 Signs are everywhere!
 Whether you are shopping in a large mall, visiting a zoo, or simply driving in your car, there are signs helping to guide you along your visit or journey.
 However, one place that signs are highly utilized is within the workplace, especially within industrial work environments.
-With all the safety hazards possible in different types of workplaces, appropriate signage is a must to help ensure safety.
+With all the safety hazards possible in different types of jobsites, appropriate workplace signs are a must to help ensure safety.

 Common Signs in the Workplace

 Signs can convey all sorts of messages from helpful directional arrows guiding employees and visitors to a specific location all the way to urgent, danger zone messages that require people to stop and use extreme caution.
 Let’s discuss some of the most common types of workplace signage.

 - Restricted Area Signs: These signs often refer to restricted areas or zones, restricted speeds for forklifts, or restricted weight amounts.
 When a restricted sign is used there are often certain limits in place.

 - Danger Signs: Signs that warn employees of danger are often high-contrast and feature the colors of black, white, and red.
 These signs can warn of electrical shocks, toxic materials, or any other dangerous situation.

 - Fire Signs: This type of signage is usually white and red and can either warn employees about fire hazards or provide information on where fire safety equipment can be found.

 - Mandatory Signs: Mandatory signs are signs requiring that certain precautions be taken before entering or utilizing an area or piece of equipment.
 Some mandatory signs may require employees to wear certain protective clothing before entering.

 - Hazard Signs: Often times these signs feature the colors yellow and black.
 Hazard signs warn employees and visitors of potential hazards in the area.
 Hazard signs may warn about forklift traffic, slippery floors, or radiation risks, among many other things.